 3. Kanban: Increased Visibility of WIP and Limiting Multitasking

 Kanban is well-suited to work that requires steady output but where priorities can change, like production, support, or maintenance.
-Within the world of agencies, it can also be a helpful tool as it’s more accommodating to changes, and clients like to change their minds constantly.
+Within the world of agencies, it’s more accommodating to changes, and clients like to change their minds constantly.
 If Scrum seems too rigid an approach, but you want to “do agile,” Kanban is a simpler alternative.

 4. Scrumban: Limits WIP and Adds Additional Structure & Processes

-Scrumban methodology is a relatively new hybrid project management methodology that combines a mixed Scrum and Kanban approach to project management.
+Scrumban is a relatively new hybrid project management methodology that combines Scrum and Kanban approaches to project management.
 It takes the flexibility of Kanban and adds some of the structure of Scrum to create a new way to manage projects.

 5. Lean: Delivering More with Less

-Lean methodology is a project management methodology focused on efficiency, or doing more with less.
-It identifies value and then seeks to maximize it through continuous improvement and eliminating waste, which comes in the form of three dysfunctions.
+The lean methodology is focused on doing more with less.
+It identifies value and then maximizes it through continuous improvement and eliminating waste, which comes in the form of three dysfunctions.

 6. eXtreme Programming: Develop Robustly to Ensure Software Quality

-eXtreme programming (XP) defines values and processes to improve software quality and ensure responsiveness to evolving customer requirements.
+eXtreme programming (XP) defines values and processes to improve software quality and ensures responsiveness to evolving customer requirements.
 XP values are similar to Scrum and revolve around simplicity, communication, feedback, respect, and courage.

 Where XP deviates from Scrum is in defining rules, or prescriptive processes, specific to development projects.
 These rules include user stories, test-driven development, pair programming, and continuous integration, among many others.